 One thing — If you grill a lot, I HIGHLY recommend getting a grill skillet.
 I LOVE mine.
 My mom gave it to me several years ago — it’s a stainless one from Williams-Sonoma, and it has a detachable handle.
 I didn’t see it on their website, but I found a similar grill skillet on Amazon.

-Most of the time I make chicken fajita salads and serve everything over a pile of Romaine lettuce with a drizzle of spiced-up Paleo Ranch Dressing.
-No, I don’t have a recipe for that, but I usually add some salsa verde, hot sauce, lime/cilantro/avocado, or some Sweet Potato Fry Seasoning — that last one was better than I expected!
+If you’re eating gluten/grain-free, Paleo, or Whole30, just serve everything over a pile of Romaine lettuce with a drizzle of spiced-up Paleo Ranch Dressing.
+(That’s what I do.)
+No, I don’t have a recipe for the spiced up ranch, but I usually add some salsa verde, hot sauce, lime/cilantro/avocado, or some Sweet Potato Fry Seasoning — that last one was better than I expected!